echiner/GFTMasterBigDataUPV/exercise1_data_ingestion/README.md

 First of all, **start the Kafka services**:

 ```
-docker compose start zookeeper broker control-center
+docker compose start zookeeper broker kafka-ui
 ```

 If the components were not launched before, do so now with "docker compose up":

 ```
-docker compose up zookeeper broker control-center -d
+docker compose up zookeeper broker kafka-ui -d
 ```

-Once it is running, go to Control Center (http://localhost:9021/) and navigate to the topics section (click on the cluster and then on "Topics").
-There should be no topics and/or messages created by us (just technical and/or internal Kafka topics).
+Once it is running, go to the Kafka UI (http://localhost:8080/) and navigate to the topics section (click on the cluster and then on "Topics").
+There should be no topics and/or messages created by us.

 Now change the NiFi workflow to send messages to Kafka instead of saving to file: